Spain faces migration pressures

 Preliminary figures of new asylum-seekers this year indicate that the flow into the continent has simply shifted to another vulnerable European entry point: Spain.

-In the first six months of this year (2018), about 15,000 new asylum-seekers were registered in Greece, the first port of call for those coming through Turkey, and a further 18,000 landed in Italy.
+In the first six months of this year, 15,000 new asylum-seekers were registered in Greece, the first port of call for those coming through Turkey, and a further 18,000 landed in Italy.

 But the number of arrivals in Spain stands at 24,000 for the first half of this year.
 And the pressure is building up fast: 1,200 migrants were admitted after just two ship rescues last week, while striking images of African migrants landing on Spain's beaches under the stunned gazes of tourists are now a daily occurrence.